AmberC0209/PaddleX/docs/module_usage/tutorials/ocr_modules/seal_text_detection.en.md

 </tr>
 </tbody>
 </table>
-**Note: The evaluation set for the above accuracy metrics is a self-built dataset containing 500 circular seal images.
+<b>Note: The evaluation set for the above accuracy metrics is a self-built dataset containing 500 circular seal images.
 GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 ## III.
 Quick Integration